ACRRM/curriculum-docusaurus/docs/rural-generalist/competency-domains.md

 ##### Beginning

-* Is aware of individual and systemic reporting requirements in relation to statutory notification
+* Aware of individual and systemic reporting requirements in relation to statutory notification

 ##### Progressing